2021 Physical Disability Rugby League World Cup: Venues

-The tournament took place in Warrington with all of the group stage matches and the third-place play-off at Victoria Park and the final being held at the Halliwell Jones Stadium.
+The tournament took place in Warrington with all of the group stage matches and the third-place play-off at Victoria Park.
+The final was held at the Halliwell Jones Stadium and played as a double-header with the Samoa v France game in the Men's tournament.

 Format

 On 29 July 2022 the draw was made for the match schedule during an episode of The Last Leg on which the main presenter, Adam Hills, announced his intention to be part of the Australian squad.
 The four teams competed in a round-robin group stage with the top two going on to the final and the other teams playing to determine the third and fourth places.